Billings Mustangs: History

 The Mustangs won three consecutive Pioneer League championships from 1992 to 1994, then won another in 1997.
+The 1994 season featured a club-record fifteen-game winning streak and a perfect game by Jason Robbins on August 1, the only perfect game thrown in the Pioneer League since 1951 and one of only three in the league's 85-year history.

-In 2003, Billings swept the Provo Angels in the championship series, winning two games to none.
-Billings, the last team to qualify for the postseason, won game one at Provo 8–5 in 11 innings, then, Billings won 3–0 on a no-hitter by James Paduch to win the championship in front of a sold-out Cobb Field in Billings.
+After sweeping the Provo Angels in the 2001 championship series, the Mustangs repeated the feat in 2003.
+In the latter year, Billings, the last team to qualify for the postseason, won game one at Provo 8–5 in 11 innings, then, Billings won 3–0 on a no-hitter by James Paduch to win the championship in front of a sold-out Cobb Field in Billings.
 The game was a pitchers' duel between two of the top pitchers in the league (Provo's being 2003 Pioneer League Pitcher of the Year Abel Moreno).

 In 2006, Chris Valaika set a Pioneer League record with a 32-game hitting streak during the Mustangs 51-win campaign.

-Many major league stars have begun their pro careers in Billings.
-These include George Brett, Reggie Sanders, Paul O'Neill, Trevor Hoffman, Keith Lockhart, Danny Tartabull, Ben Broussard, Scott Sullivan, Aaron Boone, Adam Dunn, Austin Kearns, and B. J. Ryan.

-After years of award-winning work in the front office, Assistant General Manager Gary Roller was promoted to General Manager for the 2005 season.
-Roller took over for long time GM and Mustangs Hall-of-Famer Bob Wilson.
-Matt Bender, who formerly handled the duties of Official Scorer, took over the vacated Assistant General Manager position.

-Dehler Park (and before at Cobb Field) is renowned in the Pioneer League for the "Beer Batter" tradition.
-Every game the Mustangs Beer Boosters designate one player as the "Beer Batter."
-If that player gets a hit, attendees can buy four beers for $10.
-Many eager buyers stand at the stairs anticipating a hit and the oncoming rush of people.
+The Mustangs snapped an 11-year drought in 2014 with their Pioneer League-record 15th league championship.

 The Billings Mustangs changed their logo for the 2006 season.
 The 2007 season was their last at Cobb Field and the Mustangs begin the 2008 season at Dehler Park.
 On September 11, 2014, the Mustangs defeated the Orem Owlz for their first Pioneer League Championship since the 2003 season.
 After the 2014 season, the team introduced its new ownership group, Main Street Baseball at a December 5 in a press conference at Dehler Park.

-In conjunction with a contraction of Minor League Baseball in 2021, the Pioneer League was converted to an independent baseball league and granted status as an MLB Partner League, with Billings continuing as members.
+After the cancellation of the 2020 season, Major League Baseball contracted 43 minor league franchises for the 2021 season, including all eight members of the Pioneer League.
+The Pioneer League converted to an independent baseball league and became an MLB Partner League.

+In this new arrangement, the Mustangs enjoyed a playoff appearance under the leadership of former MLB manager Jim Riggleman in 2022, before reaching the Pioneer League championship series in 2023, where they fell to the Ogden Raptors.

+In its time as a Rookie or Advanced Rookie team, Billings was the first experience with professional baseball for most players.
+Many major league stars have begun their pro careers in Billings.
+These include George Brett, Reggie Sanders, Paul O'Neill, Trevor Hoffman, Keith Lockhart, Danny Tartabull, Ben Broussard, Scott Sullivan, Aaron Boone, Adam Dunn, Austin Kearns, and B. J. Ryan.